EmeraldLoc/tag/README.md

 ### Gamemodes

 Tag contains multiple tag-related gamemodes!
 All gamemodes involve "tagging" another player.
 There are as of right now 12 different gamemodes.
-These gamemodes are Tag, Freeze Tag, Infection, Hot Potato, Juggernaut (meh), Assassins, Sardines, Hunt, Deathmatch, Terminator, Oddball, and Search!
+These gamemodes are Tag, Freeze Tag, Infection, Hot Potato, Juggernaut (meh), Assassins, Sardines, Hunt, Deathmatch, Terminator, and Oddball!
 Each gamemode gives it's own fun to the mod!

 ### Modifiers